sphinx-doc/sphinx/doc/usage/configuration.rst

       The image file will be copied to the ``_static`` directory of the output HTML, but only if the file does not already exist there.

+.. confval:: html_pygments_dark_style

+   The style name to use for an additional Pygments stylesheet similar to :confval:`pygments_style` .
+If not set and the theme defines a default ``'pygments_dark_style'`` it will be used, otherwise no additional style will be generated.
+See :doc:`/usage/theming` for further information.

 .. confval:: html_css_files

    A list of CSS files.
 The entry must be a *filename* string or a tuple